 Can Your Dog Tell When You’re Lying?

-Us humans, we think we’re so clever with that fake toss of the ball; but watch out, your dog might be onto you.
+Us humans think we’re so clever with that fake toss of the ball; but watch out, your dog might be onto you.
 A new study found that dogs aren’t likely to follow cues from untrustworthy humans.
-Do you think your dog can tell when you’re lying?
+Can your dog tell when you’re lying?

 Dogs Are Able Read Our Gestures and Cues